What is colonic irrigation?

 The procedure is carried out while the person lies on their side and takes around half an hour to 40 minutes.

 Around 60 litres of water may be used for the procedure.
 Some colonic hydrotherapists add herbal infusions to the water first.

 Each procedure may cost around £45-£90.

-Colonic irrigation is not recommended during pregnancy, or for people with medical conditions including heart problems, high blood pressure, fissures, haemorrhoids, kidney disease and some digestive disorders, including ulcerative colitis.
+Colonic irrigation is not recommended during pregnancy, or for people with medical conditions, including:

 The National College of Colon Hydrotherapy calls it: "a remarkably effective therapy for primary bowel problems and many secondary problems linked to poor bowel function."

 Although some people say they benefit from having their bowels flushed out, there's been no conclusive scientific evidence of it providing any health benefits.

 Practitioners of this procedure are not yet regulated in the same way as mainstream health professionals, but anyone considering having it done should make sure they use a member of the Association of Registered Colon Hydrotherapists (ARCH).